Find Grad Schools

 Doctor’s Degrees in Medical Science

 There are 35 colleges and univerities across the nation that offer a doctor's degree in medical science.
-Among those who recently graduated from the schools offering this degree, the majority were women, and 20% were students from underrepresented racial-ethnic groups.
-Also, 2.7% of medical science graduates were international students.
+In recent years, the majority of the students getting degrees in this area were female, and 23% were from an underrepresented racial-ethnic group.
+Also, 6.0% of medical science graduates were international students.

 Education Levels of Medical Science Majors

-In 2020-2021, 110 doctor's degrees were awarded to medical science majors.
+During the most recent year for which data is available, 166 people earned their doctor's degree in medical science.
 This makes it the 118th most popular doctor's degree program in the country.

 The following table shows the number of diplomas awarded in medical science at each degree level.